Chapter-wise Summary of Animal Farm | Long Summary

 Summary of Chapter 6:

 The animal labor works much harder the following year than they did before.
 Boxer displays himself to be an example of physical power and perseverance as he constructs the windmill.
 Napoleon appoints Mr. Whymper, to act as his agent and declares that Animal Farm would begin trading with adjacent farms.
 Other people gather in taverns to discuss their theories about the windmill collapsing and Animal Farm going bankrupt.
-Jones abandons his quest to reclaim his land and moves to a different region of the county.
+Jones abandons his quest to reclaim his land and relocates to a different region of the county.
 The pigs move into the farmhouse and begin sleeping in beds, which Squealer justifies by claiming that the pigs require repose after the daily stress of running the farm.

 Summary of Chapter 7: